 3. On the output, SPSS allows you to print out Variable Names or Variable Labels or both.
 I usually like to have both.
 Just go to Edit–>Options.
 In the Output tab, choose ‘Names and Labels’ in the first and third boxes.

-Value Labels are similar.
-But Value Labels are descriptions of the values a variable can take.
-Labelling values right in SPSS means you don’t have to remember if 1=Strongly Agree and 5=Strongly Disagree or vice-versa.
+Value Labels are similar, but Value Labels are descriptions of the values a variable can take.
+Labeling values right in SPSS means you don’t have to remember if 1=Strongly Agree and 5=Strongly Disagree or vice-versa.
 And it makes data entry much more efficient–you can type in 1 and 0 for Male and Female much faster than you can type out those whole words, or even M and F. But by having Value Labels, your data and output still give you the meaningful values.

 Once again, SPSS makes it easy for you.